leegengyu/vulnhub-box-walkthrough/dc-4.md

 * The host is running 2 services, SSH at port 22 and HTTP at port 80.
 Both ports are found to be open.
 * Run `nmap -p- -A 10.0.2.10`:
 ![](/screenshots/dc-4/hostFullScan.jpg)
+* Opening `http://10.0.2.10` reveals a site with only an "Admin Information Systems Login":
 * Looking at the services which the vulnerable VM is running, we can see an nginx web server running on port 80 (which is open).
 This is the first time that we have encountered a non-Apache web server - not that it makes any difference (I think?).
-* Opening `http://10.0.2.10` reveals a site with only an "Admin Information Systems Login":
 ![](/screenshots/dc-4/siteWebServer.jpg)
 * Common login credentials such as `admin:admin` and `admin:password` do not work.
-Moreover, any invalid attempts does not result in an error message being displayed.
+Moreover, an invalid login attempt does not result in any error messages being displayed.
 Instead, the 2 user input text fields are simply emptied.
 The page is also changed to `http://10.0.2.10/index.php`.
 * The page source does not reveal anything of interest, and the robots.txt page does not exist (404 Not Found).
-* The page is running on php - perhaps it could be a WordPress site?
+* The page is running on PHP - perhaps it could be a WordPress site?
 I tried to load `http://10.0.2.10/wp-login.php`, but was greeted with the message "No input file specified.".
 Hmm, interesting.
 It seems to be expecting a file at the login page?
 * I attempted a `wpscan` command against the web server but it did not detect the site's CMS as WordPress.
 * Running `whatweb -v 10.0.2.10` also did not tell us what CMS the site was on, except information that we had already known before (e.g. nginx version):
 ![](/screenshots/dc-4/whatweb.jpg)